This page is about the event. For the show named after the event, see here.

 Sega tried to get a head start, releasing its console in 1998 in Japan and 1999 in the US and Europe, but despite a slew of creative and innovative titles, a number of fun peripherals, a free modem, four-player support built in, and a (theoretically) exclusive Resident Evil game, Sony's customer loyalty, along with consumer mistrust of Sega born from their missteps with the preceding Saturn, saw most gamers holding their cash for the PS2.
 While the Dreamcast did do better than widely given credit for (outselling the Saturn and managing sales that on average were roughly on par with the first Xbox), it wasn't enough to pull Sega out of the financial hole created by their blunders in the previous decade, resulting in them pulling out of the hardware market altogether before Nintendo and Microsoft's offerings were even released.

 The PS2, meanwhile, proceeded to grab up the majority of the market early on and hold it, despite being less powerful than the later GameCube and Xbox consoles.
 Once again, a factor outside of its game library helped the PS2 achieve victory — at the time of its launch, it was the cheapest DVD player on the market.
-The system has shown rather outrageous longevity as well, being manufactured and having titles released for it in 2013, whereas the Xbox and GameCube had largely faded out by 2007.
+The system has shown rather outrageous longevity as well, being manufactured and having titles released for it in 2013—the same year its successor's successor released—whereas the Xbox and GameCube had largely faded out by 2007.
 With nearly 4000 games, it has the largest library in console history.
 In the end, the PS2 has sold nearly three times the combined sales total of its two main rivals, making this easily the biggest Curb-Stomp Battle since the NES took on the Master System and Atari 7800.
-At 153.6 million sales, it is the most successful console of all time.
+At 153.6 million sales, it is the most successful home console of all time.

-The Xbox entered the fray last and, despite initial skepticism, carved out a niche for itself thanks largely to Killer App Halo and the Xbox Live Arcade online system.
+The Xbox entered the fray last and, despite initial skepticism, carved out a niche for itself thanks largely to Killer App Halo, popularizing PC-style games including many Western RPG and First-Person Shooter games, and the Xbox Live Arcade system that helped popularize online gaming on consoles (as well as filling Sega's vacant role; indeed, cross-compatibility between the Xbox and Dreamcast was discussed — Microsoft had helped with the Dreamcast — but it ultimately didn't happen).
 In Japan, however, it barely made a dent and relied on Microsoft to back it up financially, as the company treated it as a loss-leader rather than a source of revenue in its own right.
 One place where it became oddly popular was in the Linux community, who exploited its PC roots to create an early version of the modern-day Home Theatre PC.
+Despite strong sales in North America, Microsoft struggled to make a profit off of the console itself, due to its high manufacturing cost.
+With its initial retail price of $299, Microsoft lost about $125 for every system sold, which cost $425 to manufacture.
+Ultimately, Microsoft lost an accumulative total of $4 billion on the Xbox, only managing to turn a profit at the end of 2004.
+By the end of the generation, the original Xbox sold 24 million units - a little more than the GameCube but still far behind the PS2.

 - Duration: 2005-2013.